As Australia’s first specialist public hospital for women and newborns, the Women’s holds a distinctive role in the healthcare system.

 Submissions made by the Women's - to Parliament Inquiries and Royal Commissions

-Royal Commission into Victoria's Mental Health System (2019)
+Royal Commission into Victoria's Mental Health System: The Women's submission to Royal Commission (2019)

 Royal Commission into Family Violence (2015)